redhat-developer/intellij-tekton/README.md

 A Task and/or a TaskRun can now be started in debug mode.
 The container where the taskrun will be executed will be kept running even when the run fails.
 A terminal connected to the container will be opened so you can interact with it and identify any possible misbehavior/error.
-To use the debug feature you must have access to a kubernetes or openshift cluster with Tekton installed with a version greater than 0.26.0 and enable alpha mode.
+To use the debug feature, you must have access to a Kubernetes or OpenShift cluster with Tekton installed with a version greater than 0.26.0 and enable alpha mode.

 To enable alpha mode you can run this command